What Is Hashimoto’s Thyroiditis? Symptoms, Treatment and Diet Explained

 - Increased susceptibility to viral or bacterial infections; feeling of always being sick or picking up every bug that’s going around

 How Do You Get Hashimoto’s?

 You might be wondering how you get Hashimoto’s.
-The sad but true fact is that there are a number of triggers, risk factors, and causes, and many who develop this disease often have more than one.
-While this list isn’t exhaustive, these are the most commonly known ways that people develop Hashimoto’s thyroiditis:
+The sad but true fact is that there are a number of triggers, risk factors and causes, and many who develop this disease often have more than one.
+While this list isn’t exhaustive, these are some of the factors that may make it more likely to develop Hashimoto’s thyroiditis (4):

-- Family history of any thyroid disease or hypothyroidism (in parents, grandparents, or siblings).
+- Family history of any thyroid disease or hypothyroidism (in parents, grandparents or siblings) and genetic susceptibility

 - Having a current autoimmune disorder of a different kind.
 Once the immune system goes rogue, it will sometimes continue to target various parts of the body unless all autoimmune disorders are in remission.

-- Excessive iodine intake can cause Hashimoto’s, which is why it’s vital to not supplement with such a volatile element.
+- Excessive iodine intake, which is why it’s vital to not supplement with such a volatile element.
 Unfortunately, an iodine deficiency can also contribute to hypothyroid problems, and some practitioners actually recommend supplementing with high doses of it.

 - Viral or bacterial infections that become chronic can trigger an immune attack on the thyroid.
 This is most commonly seen with Epstein-Barr, the virus that is associated with mononucleosis.